Xu Deshuai: 2008–09

-Although Xu Deshuai was born in Mainland China, he played in Hong Kong continuously for two years he is eligible for the Hong Kong national football team.
+Although Xu was born in Mainland China, he played in Hong Kong continuously for two years he is eligible for the Hong Kong national football team.
 He was selected by Goran Paulić and Dejan Antonić for the Hong Kong team at the end of 2008, to prepare for 2011 AFC Asian Cup qualification.
-His first game was a friendly against Macau where Hong Kong achieved a 9–1 win.
+His international debut for Hong Kong was a friendly against Macau where Hong Kong achieved a 9–1 win.

 He starred in the 2009 Guangdong–Hong Kong Cup, scoring his first goal for Hong Kong by a direct free kick to help Hong Kong secure a 4–1 victory at home and a 5–4 aggregate win over the Guangdong representative team.

-Xu Deshuai missed the 2010 East Asian Football Championship semi-final competition because new Hong Kong head coach Kim Pan-Gon, manager of South China selected only South China players at the Hong Kong Football Association's invitation.
+Xu missed the 2010 East Asian Football Championship semi-final competition because new Hong Kong head coach Kim Pan-Gon, manager of South China selected only South China players at the Hong Kong Football Association's invitation.
 This aroused discontent by Hong Kong supporters but did not result in any change in the composition of the squad.

 2009–10

-Kim Pan-Gon selected Xu Deshuai for two AFC Asian Cup qualifying matches against Japan in October and November 2009.
+Kim Pan-Gon selected Xu for two AFC Asian Cup qualifying matches against Japan in October and November 2009.
 However, he did not appear in either match and Hong Kong lost by 10 goals to zero in these two matches.
 In January 2010, he missed the AFC Asian Cup qualifying matches again due to his Chinese passport requiring a visa to enter Bahrain immigration.
 Hong Kong lost the game against Bahrain by 4 goals.

-Xu Deshuai was selected by Yan Lik Kin for the 2010 Guangdong–Hong Kong Cup.
-Xu Deshuai's corner kick assisted Julius Akosah to score the first goal in the first leg.
+Xu was selected by Yan Lik Kin for the 2010 Guangdong–Hong Kong Cup.
+Xu's corner kick assisted Julius Akosah to score the first goal in the first leg.
 Hong Kong won the first leg 2:1.
-In the second leg Hong Kong experienced difficulty with Xu Deshuai missing the match due to illness and Akosah being sent off with a red card during the match.
+In the second leg Hong Kong experienced difficulty with Xu missing the match due to illness and Akosah being sent off with a red card during the match.
 Hong Kong subsequently lost the match 0:2.

 Xu was also a member of the Hong Kong squad for the 2010 East Asian Football Championship final competition because of his performance in the 2009 East Asian Games.
-Nevertheless, Xu Deshuai didn't start in the first game against South Korea and came on to the field on the 85th-minute after Hong Kong had already given up four goals.
+Nevertheless, Xu didn't start in the first game against South Korea and came on to the field on the 85th-minute after Hong Kong had already given up four goals.
 He played in the starting line-up in the second game against Japan.
-Xu Deshuai hit a dangerous-looking direct free kick caught by Seigo Narazaki in second half.
+Xu hit a dangerous-looking direct free kick caught by Seigo Narazaki in second half.
 Hong Kong also lost by 3 goals.
 He wasted a scoring opportunity during first half of the game against China.